mdscheuerell/muti/README.md

 ### Ex 1: Real values as symbolic

-Here's an example with significant correlation between two numeric vectors.
+Here's an example with significant information between two numeric vectors.
 Notice that none of the symbolic values are the "same".

 ``` r
 set.seed(123)